cyphercolt/usbip-gui-app/README.md

 This project welcomes contributions!
 Please ensure:
 - All security features remain intact
 - New features include appropriate encryption/protection
-- Code follows existing patterns for memory safety
+- Code follows existing patterns for memory safety and Qt signal management
+- Proper state persistence using the unified storage system
+- Theme support for all new UI components
-- Testing on Linux environments
+- Testing on Linux environments with comprehensive error handling

 ## 📜 License